fermyon/developer/content/cloud/noops-sql-db.md

 * Your NoOps SQL Database can hold up 1 GB of data

 *Service Limitations*
-* To run a sql statement (for migreation and schema creation), use the `spin cloud sqlite list` and `spin cloud sqlite execute` commands.
+* To run a SQL statement (for migration and schema creation), use the `spin cloud sqlite list` and `spin cloud sqlite execute` commands.
 The equivalent of `spin up --sqlite` for `spin deploy` does currently not exist in Cloud.
 [See this section for more info](#tables-and-data-in-fermyon-cloud).

 * Fermyon **Cloud** only supports databases named "default" at this time.